breakintoprogram/next-bbc-basic/MANUAL.md

 ### BYE

-Experimental - should exit BBC Basic by doing a soft reset
+Exits BBC Basic by doing a soft reset (does not work on emulators)

 ### CAT (or .)